nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 	* perform server-side form inputs validation
 	* extract form data
 	* create error messages for invalid form inputs
-* As shown below a `Form` object named `UserRegisterForm` can be created for our example
+* As shown below a class named `UserRegisterForm` inherited from `Form` class can be created for our example

 ```py
 from wtforms import Form, validators, StringField, BooleanField, DateTimeField, SelectField, PasswordField